CSUChico/capstoneprojects/README.md

-# capstoneprojects
+# Capstone Posters
-Repository for a github page to host senior capstone
+Repository for a GitHub page to host senior capstone projects/posters